cristobal-rrc/MEMORIA_TITULO_2022/README.md

 Preamble: Guide to applying a set of Lean principles in preventive plant maintenance, focused on pyrolysis.

 Profesor Guía: PhD.
-Orlando Durán Acevedo
+Orlando Durán Acevedo.

 Profesor Co-Guía Msc.
-Hugo Valenzuela Rosenzuaig
+Hugo Valenzuela Rosenzuaig.

-Año:2022
+Año:2022.

-Primera publicación como Bsc.
-Engineering
+Primera publicación como Licenciado en ciencias de la ingeniería.

+First publication as a Bsc.
+Engineering.